A doubly robust learner for regression and inference with right-censored outcomes: Simulations

-The fourth-order Runge-Kutta method is used to solve these differential equations.
-Note that computing $V_j(t,s,w)$ via this approach also yields $V_j(u,s,w)$ for all $u \geq t$.

 \begin{remark} (Relevance of the estimand.) \\ This setup is motivated by disability insurance applications, where the length of an illness is a key driver of expenses since insureds often receive disability benefits as long as they are disabled to make up for lost wages.
 Since they receive large benefits, subjects do not leave the portfolio while disabled, so there is no censoring hazard while in the illness state.
-This could also be a relevant estimand in medical applications where the length of an illness or a hospital stay could be an important aspect to predict or to make inferences about. \demormk \end{remark}
+This could also be a relevant estimand in medical applications where the length of an illness or a hospital stay could be an important outcome. \demormk \end{remark}